parcel-bundler/website/src/recipes/rsc.md

 {% endsamplefile %}
 {% endsample %}

 The last step is "connecting" the client and server by making an HTTP request when an action is called.
-The `hydrate` function in `@parcel/rsc/client` accepts a `handleServerAction` function as an option.
-When a server action is called on the client, it will go through `handleServerAction`, which is responsible for making a request to the server.
+The `hydrate` function in `@parcel/rsc/client` accepts a `callServer` function as an option.
+When a server action is called on the client, it will go through `callServer`, which is responsible for making a request to the server.

 {% sample %}
 {% samplefile "src/client.js" %}